 The Leadership Executive MBA Admissions Committee evaluates each application and makes decisions based on a candidate’s entire portfolio including past academic performance, recommendations, work experience, and a statement of intent.
 In addition, because the cohort model of this program requires significant group work, the committee looks for evidence of effective participation in team environments.

-An Application for Graduate Admission must be completed by applicants (choose"Graduate" > "Leadership Executive MBA" as your program of study) and submitted along with a $55 non-refundable application fee (fee waived for Seattle University alumni).
+An Application for Graduate Admission must be completed and submitted by applicants along with a $55 non-refundable application fee (fee waived for Seattle University alumni).
 Requirements for admission are outlined below; international students should contact the recruiter regarding additional requirements.

 Candidates for the Leadership Executive MBA program must hold a four-year undergraduate or baccalaureate degree from a regionally-accredited institution or U.S. equivalent as evidenced by a degree-posted transcript or degree certificate.
 Exceptions considered on an individual basis by the dean.